spryker/spryker-docs/docs/dg/dev/backend-development/data-manipulation/queue/advanced-chunk-size-calculation.md

 ### Input Parameters

-To calculate the correct queue chunk sizes, developers must provide the following information based on their specific production environment:
+To calculate the correct queue chunk sizes, developers must provide the following information based on the specific production environment:
 - **Scheduler and Worker Setup**: Provide details on any non-standard configurations, such as environments with multiple containers or distinct worker distributions within containers, if your scheduler setup differs from the boilerplate defaults.
 - **Resource Configuration**: Provide information on your hardware setup, including instance types, CPU, and memory limits for services like Persistence, Storage, Search, or Message Broker, to allow the **Advanced Calculator** to optimize chunk sizes based on actual resource availability.
 - **Detailed Product Configuration**: Provide specific metrics related to products, the highest-traffic entity.
 This supports more precise chunk sizing for products without requiring an in-depth understanding of Publish & Synchronize.